DelonSavanhu/ProductsInterviewSolution/ReadMe.md

 5. Set the memory limit to 1 gig, XML, especially, is expensive to manipulate if the file is huge.
 6. The file 'new_products_comma_separated.csv' will throw an expection because it contains missing required fields
 7. To see full usage, use 'all_fields_there.csv'.
 This is a file with dummy data but has all required fields
-8. To run sample unit tests: php Test.php.
+8. To run sample unit tests: `php Test.php`.
 These test were done in native php code, since no librarires were required.